Blog

 • Re-orienting the way one thinks and approaches painful or stressful situations can go a long way towards moderating the perception and intensity of pain.
 It has been proven that pain intensity is greatly reduced when one perceives the pain to be controllable, irrespective of taking countermeasures.
 Thinking in a new way can promote the development of neuronal networks, detracting from activity in pain-related networks.

 • Reinterpreting what one feels is important for those who suffer from chronic pain disorders, who are very sensitive to most sensations.
 Not everything one feels is an indication that one is going to experience pain.
-Furthermore stressing over the unpleasant nature of the experience only serves to increase the pain.
+Furthermore, stressing over the unpleasant nature of the experience only increases the pain.
 It helps to positively engage with what one is feeling in order to minimize stress, anticipation, and inadvertently increasing one’s perception of pain.

 • Investing in a sense of humor is one of the most effective ways to work with pain, particularly if chronic.
 Laughter releases pain-relieving chemicals and neurotransmitters that promote stress relief and a good mood.